Electric Car Insurance

 Does it cost more to insure an electric car?

-Currently it does cost more to insure an electric car than an ICE vehicle.
+Currently, insurance is higher for electric cars than a petrol or diesel vehicle.
 The insurance industry generally applies a higher group rating to electric cars compared to traditional ICE vehicles, this is because servicing and parts for electric vehicles are currently more specialised.

 However, it’s important to keep in mind that the insurance group rating of a car is only one factor taken into account when insurance companies calculate your insurance quote.
 The other key factor is the risk profile of the driver of the car.